hofin34/modulog/agents/space-agent/README.md

-# space-logger
+# space-agent

 This agent logs free and available space in folder specified by "folderToMonitor".

 ## Config structure

-"id": string, something like "space-logger"
+"id": string, agent identification

 "logInterval": int, how often take log (in seconds)